rehierl/node-tree-outliner/3-6-0-design-7.md

 Not associating all sectioning nodes with their own section guarantees that the orientation of this property is always consistent with regards to all nodes in the corresponding tree.
-That is, the `parentSection` property will always point upwards.
+That is, the `parentSection` property will always point "upwards".

-Note that the focus here is to have a consistent definition of the above mentioned property and consequently allow to use it in a consistent manner.
+Note that the focus here is to have a consistent definition of the above mentioned property and consequently allow to use it consistently.
 Any inconsistency is prone to be misunderstood and thus, prone to trigger implementation errors.

 <!-- ======================================================================= -->